Esri/tracker-scripts/generate_user_based_arcade_expression.md

 ## Generate a user-based arcade expression

 This script can generate a simple Arcade Expression that can be used when visualizing track or LKL data in a map.
-It takes a CSV file and at least two columns (username, category) and it wil generate an expression to use in a map.
+It takes a CSV file and at least two columns (username, category) and it will generate an expression to use in a map.

 The expression can be used as part of the layer symbology or as part of a popup configuration to display additional information about the tracked user.